Naveen-kumar02/Atliq_sql_project/README.md

 Here you can check the Data Model which is uded for this project.
 I have created this model in MySQL workbench

 ![datamodel](datamodel/atliq_datamodel.png)

+# Business Questinos (ad - hoc - request)
+There are 9 ad hoc question on which i can run  SQL queries to extract answer and then analyze it for getting key insights from the outputs. you can see the ad - hoc - request [here](atliq_sql_project/)